ntwiles/nala/README.md

 # Introduction

-Nala is (read: will be) an interpreted, expression-oriented programming language with terse syntax designed for quick use in prototyping console applications and in manipulating data.
+Nala is an interpreted, expression-oriented programming language with terse syntax designed for quick use in prototyping console applications and in manipulating data.

 # Features